Best Cyber Monday Deals: Save on Apple, Google, TVs, more - 9to5Toys

 Pixel 4 discounts abound for Black Friday with a notable $200 discount from the regular going rate, bringing prices down to $599.
 You can also save on Pixel 3a, which is available at $250 plus activation fees or $299 unlocked.

 Chromebook deals are expected to be in good supply for Cyber Monday, with our top pick so far being HP’s USB-C Chromebook 14 at $180.
 That’s down from the usual $250 going rate and is the best offer we’ve tracked to date.
-We’ll be updating this post throughout Cyber Monday with additional deals.
+We’ll be updating this post throughout Cyber Monday with additional deals and even more here.

 Samsung’s Galaxy Buds are also getting marked down to $100 for Cyber Monday.
 This is a new Amazon all-time low and $30 off the regular going rate.